bastienmichaux/db-importer/README.md

 # node-db-importer

 This module produces JSON files from a database.
-You can then use these files to setup projects like [JHipster](www.jhipster.github.io).
+You can then use these files for other applications like [JHipster](www.jhipster.github.io).

-*(This module is still a prototype, it doesn't do anything at the moment.)*
+**Note:** This module is a prototype, it doesn't do much at the moment.
+However it is easy to contribute to the project, just keep reading this document.

 When completed, this module will :